rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 cargo make --no-workspace dev
 ```

-every stepped we talked before, is now executed within one command.
+Every single command we used before is now executed within one command.
 With hot-reload!

 ## Backend